A determinacy approach to Borel combinatorics: Introduction

 \begin{thm} Suppose $G$ is a $3$-regular Borel bipartite graph on $X$.
 Then $G$ has a Borel edge coloring with $4$ colors modulo a null set or meager set with respect to any Borel probability measure on $X$ or Polish topology realizing the standard Borel structure of $X$. \end{thm}

-Finally, in more recent joint work with Clinton Conley and Robin Tucker-Drob, we have shown that for every $n \geq 3$ and every acyclic $n$-regular Borel graph $G$ on a standard Borel space probability space $(X,\mu)$, there is a Borel coloring of $G$ with $n$ colors modulo a $\mu$-null set.
-Hence, Theorem~\ref{intro_possible_chromnum} can not be proved using pure measure theoretic arguments, except in the exceptional case $n=2$.
-This result builds on some of the ideas in Section~\ref{contrast}.
+Finally, in recent joint work with Clinton Conley and Robin Tucker-Drob~\cite{CMT-D}, we have shown that for every $n \geq 3$ and every Borel graph $G$ of degree $\leq n$ on a standard Borel space $X$, if $G$ does not contain a complete graph on $n+1$ vertices, then there is a $\mu$-measurable $n$-coloring of $G$ with respect to any Borel probability measure $\mu$ on $X$ and a Baire measurable $n$-coloring of $G$ with respect to every compatible Polish topology on $X$.
+Hence, Theorem~\ref{intro_possible_chromnum} can not be proved using pure measure theoretic or Baire category arguments, except in the exceptional case $n=2$.